-The new edition of Civilization - publicity shot from Gibsons games.
+The highlight of the show for me was my visit to Gibsons Games (gibsonsgames.co.uk), the doyen of the British board games industry.
+Gibsons has a huge range of jigsaw puzzles, but are beginning to do more with their board games.
 Pride of place, as far as I'm concerned, goes to the new edition of the greatest game in the universe, which they are launching in March: Civilization.
 Yes, a new edition of Francis Tresham's brilliant game.
 From what I've seen, the artwork has been spruced up, but the rules remain the same.